NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission-webin.md

     * **Study name**: VEGFR2
     * **Detailed study abstract**: RNA sequencing of lung tissue from transgenic mice in order to investigate the effect of a single tyrosine to phenylalanine exchange in the endothelial receptor VEGFR2 at position Y949.
 * Click on **Save**
-* Note down the accession number (starts with PJEB) displayed in the pop-up window, and click OK.
+* Note down the accession number (starts with PRJEB) displayed in the pop-up window, and click OK.

   > ## Solution
   > ![webin-register-study](../fig/webin-register-study.jpg)